ArduPilot/ardupilot_wiki/common/source/docs/common-osd-overview.rst

 MAVftp might be a convenient option to upload files to your SD card without having to physically remove it from your autopilot.
 Font files, font editor, and utilities to convert to a .bin file from .mcm are `here <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_OSD/fonts>`__.
 If downloading the editor or a font's .bin file from this site, be sure to use the ``Download` button, rather than selecting ``Raw``, and then right click saving, as you would the .mcm or .py files.

+To enable the use of external MSP OSDs or DisplayPort systems see:

+- :ref:`common-minim-osd-quick-installation-guide`
+- :ref:`common-msp-osd-overview-4.2`
+- :ref:`common-paramosd`

 .. _screen-switching: